Top reads this week

 More than two years after other countries imposed their 2020 lockdowns, Japan’s Covid mortality rate (297 per million) remained tiny compared to most countries in the world, and a fraction of that of other Pacific island states enforcing hard lockdowns, such as Australia (540) and New Zealand (544).

 Japan and Sweden, each a scientific leader in Asia or Europe, acted as placebos in the grand lockdown experiment.
-They succeeded in showing the ineffectiveness of the lockdown “cure”.
+They succeeded in raising doubts about the effectiveness of the lockdown “cure”.

 Compared to Sweden, not great.
 By August 2022, British Covid mortality was about 40 per cent higher than in Sweden.
 Most major states in Europe (10 m+ population) were similarly higher (see bar chart, above).
-In the broader world, Sweden has plunged out of the top 50 most-affected states, with a Covid mortality rate of roughly 1880 per million, ranking it near Austria.
+In the broader world, Sweden plunged out of the top-50 most-affected states, with a Covid mortality rate of roughly 1,880 per million, ranking it near Austria.

 This was perhaps predictable.
 As three of the world’s top epidemiologists noted: “Basic epidemiological theory indicates that lockdowns do not reduce the total number of cases in the long run and have never in history led to the eradication of a disease.
 At best, lockdowns delay the increase of cases for a finite period and at great cost” (see https://gbdeclaration.org/frequently-asked-questions/ ).